alecstein/word-chains/README.md

 # What next?

+It would be nice to have the option to pre-build the graph at compile time so that you don't have to build it on every run.

-Unfortunately I was not able to take advantage of Zig's `comptime` to freeze the graph building into the binary because there is presently no compile-time hashmap available.
+Unfortunately I was not able to take advantage of Zig's `comptime` to freeze the graph building into the binary because there's no compile-time hashmap available.
 Writing the graph to file is an option, perhaps sometime down the line.

 Once I figured out the basics memory management I was able to get pretty far, and it turned out that speeding up the program came down to good memory management.
-I still think there's room to speed up the program, perhaps by using a more efficient memory allocator.
+I still think there's room to speed up the program, maybe by using a more efficient memory allocator.